Monte Alben: Description

 It is formed by a mountainous massif of imposing-looking limestone rock, rising between the Serina valley, Riso valley, Parina valley and Vertova valley, immediately south of Zambla pass.
 To the northeast, toward the upper Serina and Riso valleys, the Alben is characterized by impassable spires, rocky ridges and gullies, while to the southwest, toward the middle Serina and Vertova valleys, wooded slopes, pine forests and wide pastures are more spacious.
 At the summit there are several peaks connected by rocky ridges, including Cima La Croce (1975 m) and Cima della Spada (1,952 m), which overlook the municipality of Oltre il Colle, and the main summit (2019 m), located further south.

 Cima la Croce (right) and the subpeak (left), on which the Maurizio via ferrata runs.

-From the summit cross one can enjoy a magnificent panorama, ranging from the nearby Arera, Menna and Grem mounts, to the main peaks of the Bergamasque Alps and Prealps arc (including Resegone, Grigna, Pizzo Tre Signori, Pizzo del Diavolo, Redorta, Coca, Presolana), to the more distant Rosa, Disgrazia and Adamello groups.
+From the summit cross there is a panorama view ranging from the nearby Arera, Menna and Grem mounts, to the main peaks of the Bergamasque Alps and Prealps arc (including Resegone, Grigna, Pizzo Tre Signori, Pizzo del Diavolo, Redorta, Coca, Presolana), to the more distant Rosa, Disgrazia and Adamello groups.
 Toward the south, beyond the Po Valley, the outline of the Tuscan-Emilian Apennines can be seen on the horizon.

 On the southern slopes of the mountain, just above the municipality of Cornalba, an imposing vertical rock cliff emerges from the woods, on which a renowned rock climbing wall has been carved out, with more than a hundred routes ranging from 5th grade up to 9a+, which have also been climbed by famous climbers, including Adam Ondra.

 On the rocks of the north side is the Maurizio via ferrata, which allows climbers to ascend a wild rock face leading to the La Croce summit, first passing through the subpeak.

 The Alben is also the habitat of Primula albenensis, an endemic species found only in the Bergamo area and recognized as such in 1993, which takes its name from the mountain.
 It blooms between April and June at an altitude of about 1150 to 2000 m.